 Inspired by silhouettes found in nature and everyday objects, Anita handcrafts each piece in her home studio.
 Her timeless jewelry collection celebrates simplicity and effortlessly transitions from day to night.

-I create hammered handmade jewelry using sterling silver and gold fill wire.
-Many of my creations will also incorporate semi-precious stones into their designs!
+She creates hammered handmade jewelry using sterling silver and gold filled wire.
+Many of her creations will also incorporate semi-precious stones into their designs!

 Ben Caldwell is trained in classical fine arts, specifically painting & sculpture.
 It merges with training in the traditions of master metalsmiths.
 He has studied the forms, proportions & techniques of old masters and taken inspiration from nature to create timeless, heirloom-quality functional art for the home.

-Mr Wheeler’s work is a balance of different styles.
-He has been influenced by the abstract expressionist movement.
+Blaire Wheeler’s work is a balance of different styles.
+She has been influenced by the abstract expressionist movement.
 Recent work is a balance of abstraction and realism.
 The compositions are created from life, memories, or photographs.
-He begins with a subject and then allows the reactive marks to guide him through the painting process, leading to an abstracted image.
+She begins with a subject and then allows the reactive marks to guide him through the painting process, leading to an abstracted image.

 Cano become an artist at 70.
-Experiences during my cancer and open-heart surgery treatments have left him with a wider vision and deeper understanding of the human need of art.
+Experiences during his cancer and open-heart surgery treatments have left him with a wider vision and deeper understanding of the human need of art.
 To gain time in his progress as an artist, Mr. Ozgener painted under the supervision of teachers so that he could improve on his technique.
 He has become a prolific painter.
-I have over 330 works of art.
+He has over 330 works of art.

 He works primarily with acrylic paint on canvases, linen, or on board using traditional and newer techniques of painting like the use of acrylic skins and other materials for collages.